The Day Before

 “I was.”
 Her tall frame rose straighter.
 “I suppose I still am.”

-She gazed at him.
-“I know why you are here,” she said.
+“I know why you are here.”
+She gazed evenly at him.
 “Do you?”